 3,000 MILES THROUGH THE CLOUDS (1892) – Written by Francis W Doughty under a house pseudonym for The Boys of New York magazine, serialized from February 13th to April 2nd.

 This story starts out like an imitation of Verne’s Mysterious Island but then becomes its own tale after a while.
-The action starts in 1864 when Union prisoners in the Confederate’s infamously hellish Libby Prison make their escape led by Captain Mark Wilbur.
+The action starts in 1864 when Union prisoners in the Confederacy’s infamously hellish Libby Prison make their escape led by Captain Mark Wilbur.
 Their escape by balloon is aided by a sympathetic Confederate.

 A storm blows our main characters – Mark, Noel Dupuy and their African-American friend Sam Sandyman – 3,000 miles to the north, where they finally come down into a crater that leads to a subterranean world.
 They discover a deserted futuristic city overflowing with jewels and precious metals.